intershop/devenv-4-iom/doc/03_devops_integration.md

     docker login docker.tools.intershop.com

-### Create Kubernete secret *intershop-pull-secret*
+### Create Kubernetes secret *intershop-pull-secret*

 For running the IOM project in *devenv-4-iom*, an *image pull secret* (Kubernetes secret object) has to be created for *docker.tools.intershop.com*.
-The *image pull secret* has to be created within the default namespace of Kubernetes and the name of the secret has to be set within the configuration of *devenv-4-iom*.
+The *image pull secret* has to be created within the default namespace of Kubernetes.

-The following command shows how to create the Kubernetes secret *intershop-pull-secret*:

     kubectl create secret docker-registry intershop-pull-secret \
       --context="docker-desktop" \